 Lung Cancer treatment

-The type of treatment is determined according to the following factors:
+The type of treatment is chosen based on the following factors:

-- Patient characteristics: age, other diseases that complicate particular treatments and their functional status.
+- Patient features: age, other diseases that make treatment difficult and functional status.

-There are several types of therapeutic approach to lung cancer that can be carried out individually or in combination depending on the degree of extension and biological characteristics of the tumour:
+There are several types of therapeutic approaches that can be taken for lung cancer, either individually or in combination, depending on the extent of the disease and the biological properties of the tumour: